 With supervisor approval, employees proficient in a foreign language may occasionally perform work with or on behalf of their colleagues, such as translating interviews, reading documents and more.
-For shifts in which an employee provides such services, they shall receive a daily differential of \$7.
+For shifts in which an employee provides such service, they shall receive a daily differential of \$7.
+An employee whose primary job duties do not include translation services as described herein may decline to provide such services without repercussion.

 Section 3.
-Data journalist differential: The Employer shall pay the associated registration and class fees for any employee who the Employer requires to obtain a Data Analyst Certification for
+Data journalist differential: The Employer shall pay the associated registration and class fees for any employee who the Employer requires to obtain a Data Analyst Certification for the performance of their job duties.
+The Employer shall additionally pay any such employees for their time in the classes required for that certification.
+Certifications may be obtained from: